The Most Crucial Step When You Start a Side Hustle...

-If you need help figuring out the problem your side hustle actually solves, then take my free course Do THIS Before You Brand.
+If you need help figuring out the problem your side hustle actually solves, then download my free workbook called The Born to Build a Business Workbook.

-In it I cover all the things needed before you start to brand - from figuring the problem you really solve, to creating a brand inspiration mood board.
+In it I cover all the things needed before you start to build a business - from figuring the problem you really solve to using your unique interests and talents to find your niche.